EarthByte/STAMP_Global_1.8Ga/README.md

 This repository contains **STAMP** (Spatio-Temporal Analysis of Mineral Prospectivity), the open-source workflow originally developed by Farahbakhsh et al. (2026), used to build a global model of porphyry copper prospectivity over the past 1.8 Ga.
 It accompanies the paper:

 > Müller, R. D., Farahbakhsh, E., McInnes, B. I. A., Seton, M., Dutkiewicz, A., Kohlmann, F. (2026). *High-flux subduction and volatile recycling govern porphyry copper formation over 1.8 billion years*.
-[Under review]
+[PNAS-Nexus, in revision]

 The workflow reconstructs subduction zone kinematics and downgoing plate properties through deep time and trains an interpretable classifier that combines positive–unlabelled bagging with a random forest.
 Across the global arc network and at one-million-year resolution, it estimates the probability that porphyry mineralisation formed and the uncertainty of that prediction, combining these into a map of mineralisation probability adjusted by uncertainty.
 See the paper for full details.